1. Home

 • arrange employee support services like welfare and counselling

-• give advice on pay negotiations, redundancy and employment law
+• advise on pay negotiations, redundancy and employment law

 • maintain confidential employee records